vanniktech/gradle-maven-publish-plugin/README.md

 mavenPublish {
   targets {
     uploadArchives {
-       // configure as above
+       // Configure as above.
     }

     internalRepo {
-       // configure as above
+       // Configure as above.
     }

     betaRepo {
-       // configure as above
+       // Configure as above.
     }
   }
 }

-This would make `uploadArchivesInternalRepo` and `uploadArchivesBetaRepo` tasks available.
+This will create `uploadArchivesInternalRepo` and `uploadArchivesBetaRepo` tasks.

 # Sample